ecrotty/edcrotty.com/README.md

 5. **GitHub Integration**:
    - Set your GitHub username in environment variables
    - The site will automatically display your pinned repositories

+6. **Contact Integration**:
+   - Configure your Calendly URL in environment variables
+   - Customize contact messages in `src/data/contact.ts`
+   - The contact button appears in the bottom right of every page

 ## 🚀 Getting Started